some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 The length of fixed length arrays is defined by the interface definition.
 They can be seen as repeated elements.
+Fixed length arrays are easier for use in very small devices.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_694
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

 In :need:`feat_req_someip_253` dynamic length arrays are shown, which can be also used.
+However, dynamic length arrays might need more resources on the ECU using them.

 .. heading:: One-dimensional
     :id: feat_req_someip_242